Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 Stops venv
 *deactivate*

-# Install Flake8
+# Installing Plugin for development environment
 *pip install -e .*

-This will need to be redone with changes to either setup file
+This will need to be redone with changes to setup.cfg The plugin can be used at this stage.

+# Installing Plugin for use
+*python setup.py install*

+# Using Plugin
+*flake8 filename.py*
+Runs flake8 on the designated file, performing all Flake8 and Plugin checks.
+Currently set up (v0.1.2) to always fail on custom plugin check.